-Discussion Items - maximum points 60
+Discussion Items - maximum points 75

-There will be three discussion items posted on Blackboard.
-Each discussion item will remain open for one week only.
+There will be three major discussion items posted on Blackboard based on current and ongoing national and international health issues.
 Students are expected to make their contributions by way of reading and responding or providing feedback on the posted opinions of classmates.
 You may send questions to me through the discussion board if you would like to get my opinion on any of the ongoing discussions.

 Frequency of participation over the week as well as content will be used for assessment.
-Full credit is possible if a student creates an original post and also comments on two different original posts of his/her classmates.
+The criteria for obtaining full credit is posted on Blackboard with the instructions for the discussion assignment.
+Each discussion item will carry 25 points.